-Same Marvel character, two contrasting movies in HULK and THE INCREDIBLE HULK so looks like we have to see which green guy is the winner.
+Same Marvel character, two contrasting movies in HULK and THE INCREDIBLE HULK so it looks like we have to examine which green monster is the winner.

 Ang Lee, the director of HULK, may have initially seemed a somewhat strange choice for a movie following his dramatic work with films such as the award-winning Sense and Sensibility and The Ice Storm.
 But possibly after him helming the huge success that was Crouching Tiger, Hidden Dragon in 2000 which had its fair share of special effects, Marvel felt he was the man for a serious take on this comic character.
 Bryan Singer’s 2000 film X-Men had very successfully mixed dark subject matter alongside fantasy elements and so Marvel head honcho Kevin Feige thought Lee could repeat that.

-He had some great actors: the brilliant Eric Bana (as Banner) who’d made such a strong impression in both Chopper and Black Hawk Down, a newly Oscar-winning Jennifer Connelly, her Beautiful Mind co-star Josh Lucas and heavyweights Sam Elliott and Nick Nolte.
-There was also a fantastic design by Rich Heinrichs and super cinematography from Frederick Elmes.
+He had some great actors: the brilliant Eric Bana (as Banner) who’d made such a strong impression in both Chopper and Black Hawk Down, a newly Oscar-winning Jennifer Connelly, her Beautiful Mind co-star Josh Lucas and heavyweights Sam Elliott and Nick Nolte – brilliant as Banner Sr. There was also a fantastic design by Rich Heinrichs and super cinematography from Frederick Elmes.

 Although it was termed a reboot, it wasn’t an origins story as the events pick up from where HULK left them with Banner on the run.
 This time though William Hurt’s General Ross (replacing Sam Elliott) has a dangerous sidekick played with a wonderfully twisted purpose by Roth.
 The whole thing moves along at much more of an action-packed pace than HULK and as such, you can see why this made THE INCREDIBLE HULK much more of crowd-pleaser and a success.
 As I feel it was just as accomplished as its predecessor, I can’t really pick a winner in this game – they both deserve their place in the comic book hall of fame.

-So coming up, we have the fantastic casting of Mark Ruffalo as Banner in The Avengers to look forward to.
-Writer / director Joss Whedon certainly has the fantasy chops from Buffy, Angel and the brilliant Serenity to make The Avengers work, so we’ll see if such a wacky idea – a bunch of comic book superheroes forging an alliance to defeat an evil foe – does the business when it hits our screens in late April.
+And just to mention that coming up, we have the fantastic casting of Mark Ruffalo as Banner in The Avengers to look forward to.
+Writer/director Joss Whedon certainly has the fantasy chops from Buffy, Angel and the brilliant Serenity to make The Avengers work, so we’ll see if such a wacky idea – a bunch of comic book superheroes forging an alliance to defeat an evil foe – does the business when it hits our screens in late April.
 I can hardly wait.